Our farm is 10 acres of rich, "flattish" land with lazy slopes allowing good drainage.

 I- Youtube Movies

-These 2 short movies made fairly quickly by a friend will give you a feeling for the farm landscape and basic set-up.
+Here are a few amateurish YouTube videos of the farm to give you a feeling for the farm landscape and basic set-up.
 Here are the links:

 Foundation Farm was founded in 2006 as a USDA (US Dept. of Agriculture) certified organic farm, following 10 years of experimentation in various forms of organic vegetable growing methods.
 FF is located in Northwest Arkansas, 10 miles north of Eureka Springs and 50 miles east of a thriving urban area comprising Fayetteville (home of University of Arkansas), Springdale, Rogers and Bentonville.
 Immediately north of the farm is the state of Missouri.